 As an agoraphobic, you're terrified of leaving your home for fear you'll experience complete loss of control and humiliation, in the midst of a panic attack.
 You're afraid of how others will perceive you, should this occur.
 But the truth is, since virtually all "unfavorable" feelings have been suppressed throughout your lifetime, you're now literally imprisoned by a disorder that keeps you home-bound.
 Bottom line?
 If you've never learned how to deal with your feelings, your feelings will deal with you!

 Panic attacks can keep us trapped in loveless, passionless relationships.
-We cling to them, because we think we need the other person, even if we're no longer wanting him/her, or our partner is abusive.
+We cling to them, because we think we need the other person, even if we're no longer wanting him/her, because our partner is neglectful or abusive.
 Quite often though, it's various elements within your relationship dynamic that could be triggering your anxiety!
-Recognizing this might force you to face some difficult choices you'd rather not confront.
+Recognizing this might force you to face some difficult choices you'd rather not have to confront.
 They can take you out of your well-established comfort zone, even if it's frequently been painful for you.

 GOOD OL' HUMAN NATURE RIDES AGAIN

 We're all equipped with an instinctual impulse to survive.
-This is with us from from the time we're born~ or maybe beforehand, and is sometimes referred to as our 'fight or flight' mechanism.
+This is with us from from the time we're born~ or maybe beforehand, and it's sometimes referred to as our 'fight or flight' mechanism.
 As kids, it likely felt too dangerous to take a stand for ourselves and fight with our parents, so we fled.
 We might have done this by spending a lot of time in our room, or hanging out with our friends and their families, or spending a lot of time in movie theaters or game arcades.
 Any activity that would help us distance ourselves from feelings of danger, was highly desirable to us when we were small~ and weren't we incredibly clever for figuring out how to do this?!